Kamran-Afzali/Kamran-Afzali.github.io/_posts/DP_ML.md

 **Retrieve the Private Coefficients:**

    - This retrieves the differentially private coefficients of the regression model, which have been trained using the DP mechanism.

-### Summary

-The code performs linear regression with differential privacy guarantees, using the `DPpack` package.
-It generates synthetic data and applies a differentially private linear regression method (`LinearRegressionDP`) to ensure that the regression coefficients are privacy-preserving.
-Noise is added to the training process in such a way that even with access to the model’s coefficients, it is difficult to reverse-engineer the original data, ensuring individual data privacy.
-The privacy parameters (`eps`, `delta`) control the balance between privacy and accuracy, with the bounding of inputs being essential to maintain control over the added noise.

 ### **conclusion**